 20. Science Centre Singapore

-For couples who want a fun day out, visit the Science Centre and test each other through a variety of interactive exhibits.
+For couples who want a fun day out, visit the Science Centre and test each other through a variety of exhibits.

 What should you look for at Science Centre Singapore?